geronimo-iia/keystone/readme.md

 With his **maven plugin** and few line of configuration, your application will be available with all his dependencies in a single archive.

 The four main ideas which make the difference with other solution are:

-1. all dependencies aren not exploded in final archive, 'jar' file stay without anny modification, so manifest also...
+* all dependencies are not exploded in final archive, 'jar' file stay without anny modification, so manifest also...
-2. user our maven plugin to package all that you need (and we'll loading dependencies automatically for you)
+* user our maven plugin to package all that you need (and we'll loading dependencies automatically for you)
-3. you could load native library
+* you could load native library
-4. you could restart your application
+* you could restart your application

 So, you will be able to run it as this: